Best Car Insurance for Bad Driving Records

 - Keeping your record clear of moving violations and accidents

 Of course, you’ll want to buy it if you don’t have the best driving record.
 It may be a good idea if you frequently get into accidents and want to keep your rates low.

-As is the case with any large auto insurance company, GEICO provides all the main types of coverage.
+As is the case with any large insurer, GEICO provides all the main types of auto insurance coverage.
 This includes:

 - Emergency road service

 GEICO has many discounts you can get to cut down on high rates.
 This includes savings for things like bundling, having a good student on your policy, having safety features on your car, and a lot more.
 Check out our GEICO shopping guide for more information on how to qualify for specific discounts.

 GEICO is the number three auto insurer for people with a bad driving record.
 If you work with the company, you’ll get these benefits:

 - Good coverage

 - Help getting an SR-22 form after a DUI or severe violation

 Compare Quotes From the Best Companies for Bad Driving Records